graphile/crystal/packages/graphql-build/README.md

 - `schema`: This event defines the root-level schema; hook it to add `query`, `mutation`, `subscription` or similar GraphQL fields.

-- `objectType*`: When creating a GraphQLObjectType via `buildObjectWithHooks`, we'll execute, the following hooks:
+- `GraphQLObjectType*`: When creating a GraphQLObjectType via `buildObjectWithHooks`, we'll execute, the following hooks:

-  - `objectType` to add any root-level attributes, e.g. add a description
+  - `GraphQLObjectType` to add any root-level attributes, e.g. add a description
-  - `objectType:interfaces` to add additional interfaces to this object type
+  - `GraphQLObjectType:interfaces` to add additional interfaces to this object type
-  - `objectType:fields` to add additional fields to this object type (is ran asynchronously and gets a reference to the final GraphQL Object as `Self` in the context)
+  - `GraphQLObjectType:fields` to add additional fields to this object type (is ran asynchronously and gets a reference to the final GraphQL Object as `Self` in the context)